hugo-ma-alves/hugo-ma-alves.github.io/_posts/2019-03-26-pivpn-raspberry.md

 tags: [raspberry, vpn, pihole, openvpn]
 ---

-In this tutorial you will learn how to install an OpenVpn server on your home network.
+In this tutorial you will learn how to install the OpenVpn server on your home network.
 With OpenVPN installed you will have a fully functional VPNServer in your home.

 With this setup you can protect your internet traffic when you are connected to public or non trusted wifi networks.
 For example, if you go on a trip and you need to connect to the hotel public wifi you can encrypt all your network traffic from the hotel to your home.
 After the traffic reaches your home it will exit through your ISP and come back to you encrypted again.